Candycane45/BotDex/README.md

 # Bot Companion Dashboard

 **Bot Companion Dashboard** is a full-stack web application that allows users to interact with a variety of AI-powered chatbots, each with a unique personality and purpose.
 The project demonstrates a modern web development architecture, separating the user interface (frontend) from the AI logic and API management (backend).
+This version includes Google Authentication using Passport.js.

 ## Features